Detroit schools stung with sky-high interest rates

 Both the benchmark 10-year and 30-year maturities on the MMD scale remained flat, with the 10-year staying at 2.90 percent and the 30-year ending at 4.40 percent.

-(Reporting by Michael Connor in Miami and Karen Pierog in Chicago; Editing by Matthew Lewis and Ken Wills)
+(Reporting by Michael Connor in Miami and Karen Pierog in Chicago; editing by Matthew Lewis)